Steve Smith (cricketer): 2015–2018: Australian captaincy

-The retirement of Michael Clarke following Australia's 3–2 defeat in the 2015 Ashes series saw Smith appointed as the full-time captain of the Australian Test team.
+The retirement of Michael Clarke following Australia's 3–2 defeat in the 2015 Ashes series saw Smith appointed as the full-time captain of the Australian Test and ODI teams.
 Fellow New South Welshman David Warner was appointed as his vice-captain.

+Tour of England and Ireland 2015

+In August 2015, Smith was announced as Australia's new ODI captain, starting in the ODI and T20I tour of Ireland and England and with an injury to Aaron Finch, he was also named as T20I captain for the first time.
+In the only ODI against Ireland, at Belfast, the match was affected by rain and in a reduced-over match, Smith scored 21 runs in a 23-run win by DLS.
+Australia returned to England and in the only T20I, at Cardiff, Smith as captain, promoted himself to No.3 in T20Is for the first time, and scored a career-best T20I high score of 90 although that wasn't enough for an Australian victory, Australia falling short by 5 runs in the run-chase.

 New Zealand, West Indies and ascension to captaincy 2015–16

 Next followed a three Test home series against New Zealand.
 Smith's output in the first Test in Brisbane was modest, scoring 48 and 1, as the team romped home for a win in a high scoring game.
 During the second Test, Smith scored 27 in the first innings before breaking the shackles with 138 in the second innings.
 This was Smith's first-ever second innings century; all previous centuries having been scored in the first innings of a Test match.
 Australia went on to draw the second Test.

 In the third Test, significant for being the first-ever day-night Test held at the Adelaide Oval, Smith defied difficult batting conditions to register 53 in the first innings, before falling for 14 in the second innings.
 Australia won the match in a tight contest.

 Shortly after the series against New Zealand, a three Test series was to be held against the West Indies.
 During the first innings of the first Test, Smith was caught behind on 10, and did not bat again, due to Australia's dominance.
 The second Test was successful for the captain, scoring 134* and 70* in each respective innings, as Australia went on to seal a series victory.
 Due to poor weather conditions, the third Test was a wash out, with very little play able to be held.

 In 2015 Smith was awarded the Sir Garfield Sobers Trophy (ICC Cricketer of the Year) and ICC Test Player of the Year award and named in ICC Test Team of the Year and ICC ODI Team of the Year by the ICC.
 In the same year, he also received the Allan Border Medal, Australian Test Player of the Year and Australian One Day International Player of the Year award.
 He was also named in the Test XI of the year 2015 by ESPNcricinfo.